eddie-junheong/World-Cup-2026-Group-Stage-Prediction/README.md

 Question: Which group in the WC2026 is the hardest/easiest to compete in?
 ```

+I calculate the mean and median ELO of each group using the "average" and "median" fomular in Excel.

 | Group | Average ELO | Median ELO |
 |---|---|---|
 | A | 1553.31 | 1548.68 |